 Scope ring height is the distance measured from the midpoint of the scope to the thickest point of the tube exterior.

 It is very critical to place it at an appropriate height.
 As if it’s too high, it may misalign your shots.
-On the contrary, if it’s too low, it can rub along the rifle barrel before it lies on the front scope ring.
-An improper elevation of the scope ring can force you to hold your weapon in an uneasy position.
+On the contrary, it can rub along the rifle barrel if it’s too low before it lies on the front scope ring.
+An improper elevation of the scope ring can force you to hold your weapon in an awkward position.
 Consequently, you suffer from recoil and a few other damages.

 Factors influencing the height